hamzaqasim21/trustlens/fake-follower-detection/README.md

 # TrustLens — Fake Follower Detection

-Module 6.4 of the TrustLens FYP · Ali Ahmad (231667) · Air University Islamabad · FCAI 2025-26
+Module 6.4 of the TrustLens FYP · Ali Ahmad (231667)

 Classifies a public Instagram account as **Real** or **Fake / bot-like** from seven account-level attributes, with an *Uncertain* band when the model is not confident enough.